BackyardBrains/ComputationalSpikerBox/README.md

 ## Usage & Getting Started

 1. **Hardware Setup**
-   - Connect your CSBox main board with potentiometers (for Hodgkin-Huxley) and any add-on boards (like “SKIN”) for the ML-based neuron ID game.
+   - Connect your CSBox main board with potentiometers (for Hodgkin-Huxley-Serbe) and any add-on boards (like “SKIN”) for the ML-based neuron ID game.
    - Make sure you have a compatible microcontroller (e.g., Arduino-type board) and all required sensors (FSR, Temp, Light).

 2. **Software & Libraries**